FloorD/ninjanine/tutorial.md

 **Introduction**

 Hej, I'm Laura.
 I'm originally from Italy, grew up in France, moved to Austria about 13 years ago, and also lived in Norway for a little while.
+I attended the first RailsGirls Vienna in January and got hooked; one thing led to another, and I'm now working part-time as a Junior Developer at [Bitstem][17].
+I regularly attend Vienna.rb and this is my first time coaching at a RailsGirls event!

 Hi.
 My name is Floor.
 Two years ago I exchanged Rotterdam for Vienna to work at a startup that used Ruby on Rails.
 Cool thing is that many of my developer coworkers had coached at Rails Girls events, and I was familiar with their program.
 I started going though their courses, in August last year, supported by one of my coworkers.
 I organized Rails Girls Rotterdam in January, organizing [Rails Girls The Hague][1] in September, I co-organize the [Ruby user group meetups in Vienna][2] and the [PyLadies workshops in Vienna][3].
 I currently work at [Usersnap][4] and spend the little time that is left coaching at Rails Girls events and helping out where I can when it comes to [Rails Girls Summer of Code][5].